 Can I Take Another Zofran If I Threw Up?
 Timing Is Key

-However, if more than 30 minutes have passed since you took Zofran and you still experience vomiting, retaking the dose isn’t advisable without consulting your healthcare provider.
-By this time frame, a significant amount of medication has likely been absorbed into your bloodstream.
+However, if more than 30 minutes have passed since you took Zofran and you still experience vomiting, retaking the dose usually isn’t advisable without consulting your healthcare provider.
+By that point, a meaningful amount of medication has often already been absorbed.

-Taking extra doses too close together can increase the risk of side effects such as headaches, dizziness, or even heart rhythm disturbances — especially in vulnerable populations like children or those with heart conditions.
+Taking extra doses too close together can increase the risk of side effects such as headaches, dizziness, or even heart rhythm disturbances — especially in vulnerable populations like children, people with electrolyte abnormalities, or those with heart conditions.

 What To Do If You Vomit After Taking Zofran